Travel options

 Travel training gives people with special educational needs or disabilities (SEND) the confidence and skills to travel independently on:

-Travel training Southend residents is provided by Essex County Council.
+Travel training for Southend residents is provided by Essex County Council.

 Funding for travel training

-Travel training applications can only be considered for funding if:
+Travel training applications will be considered for funding if:

 Travel training for other reasons (such as travel to and from a workplace, or for leisure) cannot be considered for funding.